-Medicare Supplements (also called Medigap) can be purchased to cover the above gaps in Medicare Parts A & B. These are standardized benefit plans that are offered by private insurance companies.
-There are ten plans available that companies can offer.
-These plans include: A, B, C, D, F*, G, K, L, M, N. (*Plan F also comes in a high-deductible plan option.)
+A Medicare Supplement (also called Medigap) is insurance that can be purchased to cover the above gaps in Medicare Parts A & B. They are standardized benefit plans that are offered by private insurance companies.
+There are ten lettered plans that companies can offer which are plans: A, B, C, D, F*, G*, K, L, M, N. (*Plan F and Plan G also come in a high-deductible plan option.)
 With Medicare being the primary coverage, doctors and hospitals will submit claims to Medicare first and then the MediGap plan is electronically notified to pay the balance.

 If you visit a provider who has opted out of Medicare (no longer enrolled as a Medicare provider), you will be responsible to pay the full cost of services utilized.
 With few exceptions, Medicare Supplements will not pay when Medicare does not pay.